 Exists to promote service activities among the students of Navarro College and to unite its members in friendship, fellowship and mutual understanding.
-The individual qualities that form the central theme of the club are leadership, experience and opportunity.
-The club is open to all students.
-Adviser: Rita Marie O'Brien (903) 875-7632
+The individual qualities that form the central theme of the

 • Navarro Soccer Club:

 Student led group organized to promote activities in the field of soccer.
 Students get together and raise awareness of their chosen sport, and also play games with other groups on campus.